Regularity Properties for Sparse Regression: Setup

-In instrumental variables regression we also start with the model $y = \sum_{i=1}^{p}x_i\beta_i + \varepsilon$.
-Now some $x_i$ may be correlated with the noise, in which case they are called endogeneous.
+In instrumental variables regression we start with the same linear model $y = \sum_{i=1}^{p}x_i\beta_i + \varepsilon$.
+Now some covariates $x_i$ may be correlated with the noise $\varepsilon$, in which case they are called endogenous.
 Further, we have additional variables $z_i$, $i=1, \ldots L$, called instruments, that are uncorrelated with the noise.
 In addition to $X$, we observe $n$ independent samples of $z_i$, which are arranged in the $n \times L$ matrix $Z$.
-In this setting, \cite{gautier_high-dimensional_2011} propose the Self-Tuning Instrumental Variables (STIV) estimator, a generalization of the Dantzig selector.
-In the case where the noise level $\sigma$ is known, STIV takes the form:
+In this setting, \cite{gautier_high-dimensional_2011} propose the Self-Tuning Instrumental Variables (STIV) estimator, a generalization of the Dantzig selector, which solves the optimization problem: